2023 Best Value English Language & Literature Schools in Louisiana

 Best Louisiana Schools for Affordable Quality in English Language & Literature

-Our 2023 rankings named Louisiana State University and Agricultural & Mechanical College the best value school in Louisiana for English language and literature students.
-Located in the medium-sized city of Baton Rouge, Louisiana State University is a public college with a very large student population.
+Our analysis found Louisiana State University and Agricultural & Mechanical College to be the best value school for English language and literature students who want to pursue a degree in Louisiana.
+Located in the medium-sized city of Baton Rouge, Louisiana State University is a public school with a fairly large student population.

-In-state tuition fees for undergraduate students at Louisiana State University are $11,958 per year.
+Louisiana State University undergraduate students pay an average of $11,958 in in-state tuition and fees each year.
 After completing their degree, English language and literature graduates from Louisiana State University carry an average student debtload of $20,500.

-Louisiana State University not only placed well in our value ranking, but it is also #2 on our Best English Language & Literature Schools in Louisiana list.
+Louisiana State University also took the #2 spot in our Best English Language & Literature Schools in Louisiana rankings.

 The average tuition and fees for an in-state undergraduate at UL Lafayette are $10,346 a year.
 On average, English language and literature graduates from UL Lafayette take out $21,500 in student loans while working on their degree.